New classical macroeconomics

-New classical macroeconomics, sometimes simply called new classical economics, is a school of thought in macroeconomics that builds its analysis entirely on a neoclassical framework.
-Specifically, it emphasizes the importance of rigorous foundations based on microeconomics, especially rational expectations.
+New classical macroeconomics is a school of thought in macroeconomics based on a neoclassical framework.
+It emphasizes the importance of foundations based on microeconomics, especially rational expectations.

-New classical macroeconomics strives to provide neoclassical microeconomic foundations for macroeconomic analysis.
-This is in contrast with its rival new Keynesian school that uses microfoundations such as price stickiness and imperfect competition to generate macroeconomic models similar to earlier, Keynesian ones.
+New classical macroeconomics uses neoclassical microeconomic foundations for macroeconomic analysis.
+This is in contrast with the new Keynesian school that uses microfoundations, such as price stickiness and imperfect competition, to generate macroeconomic models similar to earlier, Keynesian ones.

 History

 Classical economics is the term used for the first modern school of economics.
 The publication of Adam Smith's The Wealth of Nations in 1776 is considered to be the birth of the school.
-Perhaps the central idea behind it is on the ability of the market to be self-correcting as well as being the most superior institution in allocating resources.
+The central idea behind it is on the ability of the market to be self-correcting as well as being the most superior institution in allocating resources.
 The central assumption implied is that all individuals maximize their utility.

-The so-called marginal revolution that occurred in Europe in the late 19th century, led by Carl Menger, William Stanley Jevons, and Léon Walras, gave rise to what is known as neoclassical economics.
+The "marginal revolution" that occurred in Europe in the late 19th century, led by Carl Menger, William Stanley Jevons, and Léon Walras, gave rise to what is known as neoclassical economics.
 This neoclassical formulation had also been formalized by Alfred Marshall.
-However, it was the general equilibrium of Walras that helped solidify the research in economic science as a mathematical and deductive enterprise, the essence of which is still neoclassical and makes up what is currently found in mainstream economics textbooks to this day.
+However, it was the general equilibrium of Walras which made economic science a mathematical and deductive endeavor, the essence of which is still neoclassical.

-The neoclassical school dominated the field up until the Great Depression of the 1930s.
-Then, however, with the publication of The General Theory of Employment, Interest and Money by John Maynard Keynes in 1936, certain neoclassical assumptions were rejected.
-Keynes proposed an aggregated framework to explain macroeconomic behavior, leading thus to the current distinction between micro- and macroeconomics.
+The neoclassical school was the main school in the field, until the Great Depression of the 1930s.
+Then, with the publication of The General Theory of Employment, Interest and Money by John Maynard Keynes in 1936, certain neoclassical assumptions were rejected.
+Keynes proposed an aggregated framework to explain macroeconomic behavior, leading to the current distinction between micro- and macroeconomics.
 Of particular importance in Keynes' theories was his explanation of economic behavior as also being led by "animal spirits".
 In this sense, it limited the role for the so-called rational (maximizing) agent.

 The Post-World War II period saw the widespread implementation of Keynesian economic policy in the United States and Western European countries.
 Its dominance in the field by the 1970s was best reflected by the controversial statement attributed to US President Richard Nixon and economist Milton Friedman: "We are all Keynesians now".